Does Chess Make Kids Smart?

 Teamwork: In important tournaments, students from the same school quickly realize they are “in it together” and support each other for the good of the team.
 This creates unlikely bonds.

 As for chess helping a student get into a top college or university…well, it doesn’t hurt.
 Chess is reputed to be an intelligent person’s game, something that attracts an admissions committee.

-Several of my former students gained admission to top universities.
+Several of my former students gained admission to top colleges and universities.
 Coincidence?
 Maybe — they were excellent students.
 Still, a lot of outstanding students apply to top schools every year.
-I’m convinced their chess achievements gave them an advantage, if only to break a tie.
+I’m convinced chess gave them an advantage, if only to break a tie.

-I’m also reminded of other chess players over the years who gained entry into schools one would not expect based on their academics alone.
+I am also reminded of other chess players I have encountered over the years who gained entry to schools one would not expect based on their academics alone.